 Flood and Stormwater Control: A wetland is a natural basin to receive stormwater run-off.
 It is a stable area that can store a large volume of stormwater, reducing its rate of flow.
-Stormwater is held until it is either absorbed into a groundwater system or discharged into a stream channel.
-This function lessens the volume and rate of flow within stream channels and, thereby, provides flow volume and rate within stream channels, providing erosion and flood control.
+Stormwater is held until it is absorbed into a groundwater system or discharged into a stream channel.
+This function lessens the flow volume and rate within stream channels, providing erosion and flood control.